William C. Shiel Jr., MD, FACP, FACR

 Bathing caps can serve several purposes.
 Some pool managers will require individuals with long hair to wear caps to keep hair from getting into the pool, and some people just like to protect their hair from the chlorine in the water.
 You may also decide to wear a bathing cap to cut down on resistance in the water.
 This really works, and so if you're looking to increase your time a bit, a bathing cap might help.
 Many caps are made of latex, although you can find silicone, neoprene (keeps you warm), and Lycra as well.
 Choose the one that fits your head and is most comfortable.

-Flotation devices and other stuff
+Flotation devices and other equipment

 There are a number of flotation devices and other equipment available to help you learn how to swim, improve your swimming times if you start to get competitive, and add resistance to your water workouts to build muscular strength and tone.
-Flotation devices help keep you afloat so that you can slow down and work on your swim stroke without sinking or too much fatigue, and they help with confidence for individuals who don't know how to swim.
+Flotation devices help keep you afloat so that you can slow down and work on your swim stroke without sinking or causing too much fatigue, and they help with confidence for individuals who don't know how to swim.
 Read on to learn more about floatation devices.

 Kickboards are devices made of foam or other materials that float, and they come in a variety of shapes and sizes.
 The main purpose is for you to hold on and stay afloat while your legs do all the work.
 It's good exercise for coordinating your kicking, and it gives your arms a rest.
 One technique that I suggest to swimmers who want to keep swimming continuously without a break is to leave a kickboard at the end of the pool, and when they get tired, grab the kickboard and do a lap or two with it until they get their arm strength back, and then drop the kickboard off at the end of the pool and swim again until they need the kickboard again.
 Many pools have kickboards available to try out.